zzd1992/GBDTMO/README.md

 ![](figs/tree_example.png)

 # Important Updates
 - 2021.03.09: the implementation for updating multi-output histograms is problematic.
 Now it has been corrected.
+Please check `src/dataStruct.h` for details.
 This improves the convergence speed.
 Experiment results are slightly different (generally better) than the old one.

 ## Introduction
 Gradient boosted decision tree (GBDT) is a popular machine learning algorithm.
 Current open-sourced GBDT implementations are mainly designed for single output.
 When there are multiple outputs, they build multiple trees each of which corresponds to an output variable.
 Such a strategy ignores the correlations between output variables which leads to **worse generalization ability and tree redundancy**.